NullPiPointer/NullPiPointer/ReadMe.md

 # 💫 About Me:
-Software Developer<br>Bachelor of Science in Software Development<br>Indie-game developer in free time
+Hey there!
+Welcome to my GitHub!<br>My name is Daniel and I primarly work on Back-End Software Development ranging from Game design to API's<br>Bachelor of Science in Software Development<br>Indie-game developer in free time

 ## 🌐 Socials: